MrRogueKnight/C/Projects/Google API/Google Pay API for Web - 201 Advanced.md

----

 # **Google Pay API for Web 201: Advanced** 🚀

 ## **1. Introduction**

 ### **Welcome to Google Pay API for Web 201: Advanced!** 🎉

-This codelab builds upon **Google Pay API for Web 101: Basics**, so make sure you've completed that first before proceeding.
+Before proceeding, ensure you've completed **Google Pay API for Web 101: Basics**, as this guide builds upon its concepts.

 ### **📚 What You’ll Learn**

 - **How to customize the Google Pay button** 🎨
-- **How to start the payment process** 🛒
+- **How to start the payment process** 🛍️
 - **How to acknowledge payment authorization status** ✅
 - **How to handle shipping address changes** 🏠
 - **How to handle redemption codes** 🎟️